howardengelhart/cwrx/ads_changelog.md

 # Ads Service Changelog

 * Set campaigns to `pending` when update request is created that renews the campaign: [#855](https://github.com/cinema6/cwrx/issues/855)
+* Produce a record to Kinesis when a campaign is created: [#876](https://github.com/cinema6/cwrx/pull/876)

 ### 4.6.0: Mon Apr 11 12:31:33 EDT 2016
 * Produce certain campaign events to a Kinesis stream